jsimpson/jsimpson.github.io/_posts/2018-07-10-migrating-active-rails-sessions-redis-psql.md

 There's not much to it.
 We instantiate a redis client and a cache client.
 The cache client here will allow us to very easily pull our session data out of redis as a ruby hash.

-We pull any keys out of redis, fetch the data the pairs to those keys out of the cache, and return them as an array.
+We pull any keys out of redis, fetch the data that pairs to those keys out of the cache, and return them as an array.
+We loop over the array and use the hash to create and persist new ActiveRecord::SessionStore::Session objects.

-## The final migration
+## The final bit

-We need to use this session migration service inside of our database migration.
-We want to create the table, pull session data our of redis, convert it to an ActiveRecord::SessionStore session and then persist it.
-Thankfully, this is all painless.
+We need to execute the service inside of our database migration.

 ```ruby
 class AddSessionsTable < ActiveRecord::Migration[5.1]